-Quiz Ref IDA point-of-care (POC) registry is a system to identify and care for patients with chronic conditions, as well as a means of tracking preventive care in your practice.
+Quiz Ref IDA patient care registry is a system to identify and care for patients with chronic conditions, as well as a means of tracking preventive care in your practice.
 It can be integrated into your practice's electronic health record (EHR), a separate database program, or even a simple spreadsheet that is manually updated.
-POC registries can be extremely useful for managing common chronic illnesses, such as diabetes or coronary artery disease, at the population level.
+Patient care registries can be extremely useful at the population level for managing common chronic illnesses, such as diabetes or coronary artery disease.

-It can help your practice track high-risk, high-need patients, to ensure that services are delivered to all patients in a timely manner according to evidence-based medicine (EBM) guidelines.
-When optimized, your practice's POC registry system can be used to create customized planned visit protocols for each patient visit and for outreach between visits.
+A patient care registry can help your practice track high-risk or high-need patients to ensure that services are delivered to all patients in a timely manner according to evidence-based medicine (EBM) guidelines.
+When optimized, you can use your practice's patient care registry system to create customized planned visit protocols for each patient visit and for outreach between visits.

-Registries take work, especially during the launch and pilot phases.
-It is critical to have the entire care team (including non-clinical and support staff) on board with developing and maintaining the registry.
+Registries take resources, both human and technical, especially during the launch and pilot phases.
+It is critical to have the entire care team (including non-clinical and support team members) on board to develop and maintain the registry.
 Take the opportunity to engage your entire practice during the brainstorming session to determine what an effective registry will look like.
-The entire team can be an integral part of developing the infrastructure of the actual registry; once it has been developed, non-clinical and support staff members of the team may be the ones running the reports on a regular basis and it will be important that they are familiar with its design.
+The entire team can be an integral part of developing the infrastructure of the actual registry.
+It is important that non-clinical and support team members are familiar with your patient care registry design, as they may be the ones regularly using reports once your registry is up and active.

-To be effective, POC registries must fulfill five criteria:
+To be effective, patient care registries must fulfill 5 criteria:

-Include a list of all the patients in the practice with the target condition(s) (e.g., diabetes, asthma, hypertension, etc.).
+Include a list of all the patients in the practice with the target condition(s) (eg, diabetes, asthma, hypertension).

 Show a “snapshot” of the EHR to detail important clinical parameters and identify the gaps in EBM-recommended care.

-Produce support for outreach and follow-up (e.g., all patients with diabetes who have not had an A1c in 6 months, an eye exam or diabetes education referral).
+Produce support for outreach and follow-up (eg, for all patients with diabetes who have not had an A1c in 6 months, the registry system suggests an eye exam or diabetes education referral).

 Integrate clinical quality reporting into the process of care rather than as a separate endeavor.

-Ensure you have sufficient support of a medical assistant (MA) or nurse to return phone calls, make appointments, update medication lists, etc. Ideally, patients should be able to see their own data in the POC registry, either provided via an online portal, mailed to them before their visit, or given to them at the visit.
-Additionally, for any registry system, it is important to ensure that patient confidentiality and data privacy and security requirements are adequately addressed.
+Ensure you have sufficient support of team members (eg, medical assistant or nurse) to return phone calls, make appointments, update medication lists, and so forth.
+Ideally, patients should be able to see their own data in the patient care registry, either provided via an online portal, mailed to them before their visit, or given to them at the visit.
+For any registry system, it is crucial to ensure that patient confidentiality as well as data privacy and security requirements are adequately addressed.

-What can I monitor with a POC registry?
+What can I monitor with a patient care registry?

-Your practice should start with one or more chronic conditions that are commonly seen in your patient panel, have well-developed EBM guidelines and established clinical performance measures.
+Your practice should start with one or more chronic conditions commonly seen in your patient panel that have well-developed EBM guidelines and established clinical performance measures.